The Acer Predator XB271HU delivers a flawless gameplay experience thanks to G-SYNC, ULMB, fast response time, high refresh rate, and low input lag.

 The image quality is stunning as well though calibration is required.
 Versatile design and extra gaming features are a nice addition as well.

-The Acer Predator XB271HU bmiprz is a premium gaming monitor which combines a 144Hz refresh rate (overclockable to 165Hz) and a 1440p IPS panel with NVIDIA G-SYNC technology for a flawless gaming experience.
+The Acer Predator XB271HU bmiprz is a premium gaming monitor that combines a 144Hz refresh rate (overclockable to 165Hz) and a 1440p IPS panel with NVIDIA G-SYNC technology for a perfect gaming experience.

-Furthermore, the monitor offers extensive connectivity and ergonomics as well as plenty of gaming features including NVIDIA’s ULMB motion blur reduction technology.
+Additionally, the monitor offers extensive connectivity and ergonomic options, as well as plenty of gaming features, including NVIDIA’s ULMB motion blur reduction technology.

 Alas, the monitor isn’t factory-calibrated, so for the best Acer Predator XB271HU calibration settings, you will have to fiddle with the color adjustments yourself.
 Advanced 6-axis and RGB color settings are available in the OSD (On-Screen Display) menu.

-Many find 27″ screen size and 1440p resolution to be the ideal combination for gaming.
-The monitor isn’t too big nor too small while the resolution provides just the perfect pixel density.
+Many find the 27″ screen size and 1440p resolution to be the ideal combination for gaming.
+The monitor isn’t too big nor too small, while the resolution provides just the perfect pixel density.

 With 108.79 pixels per inch, you get maximum details and screen real estate without any UI scaling required.